Samuel D. Sturgis: After the Civil War

 Sturgis was on detached duty as the Superintendent of Mounted Recruiting Service and in command of the Cavalry Depot in St. Louis, Missouri, when parts of the 7th Cavalry were destroyed at the Battle of Little Big Horn (one of Sturgis's sons, Second Lieutenant James G. Sturgis, was also an officer with the 7th and was killed in that battle.)
 Samuel Sturgis then took personal command of the regiment and led the 7th Cavalry in the campaign against the Nez Percé in 1877.
 Sturgis and his soldiers headed off the Nez Percé and waited to attack them once they emerged from their passage through the wilderness of Yellowstone Park.
-The Indians deceived Sturgis with a feint and eluded him, continuing their flight northward toward Canada.
-Sturgis soon caught up with the Nez Percé but at the Battle of Canyon Creek, the Indians, although outnumbered two to one, again escaped from his grasp.
+The Nez Percé deceived Sturgis with a feint and eluded him, continuing their flight northward toward Canada.
+Sturgis soon caught up with them, but at the Battle of Canyon Creek, the Nez Percé, although outnumbered two to one, again escaped from his grasp.

 From 1881 until 1886, Sturgis was governor of the Soldiers' Home in Washington, D.C.
 He retired in 1886 and died in Saint Paul, Minnesota in 1889.
 He is buried with his wife Jerusha (1827–1915) at Arlington National Cemetery, in Arlington, Virginia.
 His son Samuel D. Sturgis Jr. became a general in the United States Army, and was a division commander in the American Expeditionary Force during World War I. His grandson Samuel D. Sturgis III also became a general in the United States Army and served as Chief of Engineers from 1953 to 1956.